fx2301/curl2min/README.md

 Want to reproduce a request from the browser with the most concise `curl` command?
 "Copy as cURL" in your browser and paste it as arguments to `curl2min`.
 The minimal `curl` statement will be output to stdout.

+# How

+`curl2min` makes repeated requests to determine which curl parameters have no impact on the response status code and content.
+This makes it sensitive to request parameters that become invalid (e.g. expiring session cookies) and sites with request-independent dynamic content.
+The main algorithm is a leave-one-out strategy which assumes that curl parameters do not interact in sophisticated ways (e.g. a site that responds different if both header A and B are absent but responds the same if only header A or header B are absent).

 # Example

 This is a real-world example of an authenticated request.
 Which of the 25 cookies and 10 other headers are required for a successful response?
 It turns out only two of the cookies and one of the other headers are required.